-Centrally located on Rama IV Road, the Le Cordon Bleu Dusit Culinary School is the first in the global network of Le Cordon Bleu schools that is offering Thai cuisine courses besides French Cuisine and Patisserie.
+Centrally located on Rama IV Road in Bangkok, the Le Cordon Bleu Dusit Culinary School is the first in the global network of Le Cordon Bleu schools that is offering Thai cuisine courses besides French Cuisine and Patisserie.
 The courses are conducted by Thai Cuisine Chef – Chef Rapeepat Boriboon in English with Thai translation for Thai students.

 Thai Cuisine Chef, Rapeepat Boriboon

 Opened in 2007, the premiere culinary school is a joint-venture between Le Cordon Bleu International and Dusit International.
 I had the chance to go on an introductory tour of the school on my recent trip to Bangkok.
 It was an exciting day as I get to explore and see the happenings behind closed doors.